-PowerShares just launched three fund-of-funds ETFs, which means they're ETFs that own other ETFs:
+PowerShares just launched three fund-of-funds ETFs, which means they're ETFs that own other ETFs:The three are:

-PowerShares Autonomic Growth NFA Global Asset Portfolio (PTO)
+- PowerShares Autonomic Growth NFA Global Asset Portfolio (PTO)

 - PowerShares Autonomic Balanced Growth NFA Global Asset Portfolio (PAO)

 - PowerShares Autonomic Balanced NFA Global Asset Portfolio (PCA)